 Skill QUEST staff and management is an energetic team with a wealth of knowledge in nonprofit operations from diverse cultural, educational, and experiential backgrounds.

-Lead Career Counselor, Samanda Gronstal, B.A. in Spanish and English, is a certified bilingual teacher, and secondary Spanish, reading and writing instructor.
+Director of Participant Services, Samanda Gronstal, B.A. in Spanish and English, is a certified bilingual teacher, and secondary Spanish, reading and writing instructor.
 She implemented and managed a school Peer Mediation Program and also resolved disputes between management and tenants.
 Her long involvement with Dallas Area Interfaith (DAI) gives her extensive knowledge of community resources, adult education, goal setting and long-term strategies.

 Job training classes are delivered through the faculty and resources of Dallas County and Collin County community colleges.